Sports Illustrated Studios Will Bring Magazine to TV, Film

 Since buying Sports Illustrated, ABG has licensed the publishing rights to Maven Media.
 The magazine has gone from being a weekly publication three years ago to monthly.
 The last eight months have seen multiple rounds of layoffs and Maven has tried building the brand digitally with team sites run by contract employees.

-While Salter acknowledged the past year has been a roller coaster at times, he points to digital growth as well as increases in profitability.
+While Salter acknowledged the past year has been a roller coaster at times, he points to digital growth from 10 million to 34 million page views monthly as well as increases in profitability.

 “Longform content is a big part of our vision,” Salter said.
 “We have made great strides in tapping the value of this franchise and expanding its reach.
 Since taking it over we have looked at a number of different deals.
 With this added piece and a few others we have been happy.”

-Note: This story has been updated to correct the name of Authentic Brands Group.